Learning About the HPV Vaccine

 What else do you need to know?

 The best time for a person to get the vaccine is before becoming sexually active.
 This is because the vaccine works best before there is any chance of infection with HPV.
-When the vaccine is given at this time, it can prevent almost all infection by the types of HPV the vaccine guards against.
+When the vaccine is given at this time, it can prevent almost all infection by the types of HPV the vaccine protects against.

 The vaccine can have side effects.
 Common side effects from the vaccine include headache, fever, and redness or swelling at the site of the shot.
-More serious side effects, such as fainting, are rare.

 • Put ice or a cold pack on the sore area for 10 to 20 minutes at a time.
 Put a thin cloth between the ice and your skin.